compact21/watchdog_mbim/README.md

-# Watchdog for restart connecting with proto MBIM for Openwrt.
+# Watchdog for restart connecting with proto MBIM or QMI for Openwrt.

-I test on my Openwrt LTE5398-M904
+I test on my Openwrt LTE5398-M904 with the LTE module in MBIM

 Thanks to the work of "yosh781" from "https://github.com/yosh781/Daemon-modem-watchdog_qmi-for-Openwrt"